mufidu/mufidu.com/now/index.md

 - [My personal website](https://mufidu.com)

   This is the very website you are visiting now.
 I just started rebuilding this website, using 11ty and [this theme](https://github.com/google/eleventy-high-performance-blog).
-Hope it can be ready to be deployed by tomorrow (while being developed).
+Just started to customizing it.

 > See [my finished work](https://mufidu.com/projects)